It's Time (EP): Release

-On 22 May, the band posted a video featuring 4 snippets of new demos they were working on.
+On 22 May 2010, the band posted a video featuring 4 snippets of new demos they were working on.
 Out of these, only "Pantomime" managed to get a release on the EP.

 On 23 June, they released a music video for the song "America".

-On 6 August, they performed a live debut of 3 songs off the EP: "The River", "Amsterdam", "Tokyo" at the venue Provo at Utah and later debuted "Leave Me" and "Look How Far We've Come" live on 7 September and 6 November respectively.
+During the summer of 2010, the band began introducing newer material into their live performances.
+With the exception of "It's Time" and "Pantomime," early versions of the remaining tracks were played live before the EP's release in March 2011.

 On 16 September, the band posted a video of them working at the Palms Studio, Las Vegas with the instrumental demos of "Amsterdam" and "It's Time" played in the background.
 The video also features the band playing around with a high-pitched version of their song "The River".

 A music video for "The River" was soon uploaded on their YouTube channel on 19 December.
-"It's Time" too got a visuals video two days later.
+"It's Time" also got a visuals video two days later.
 "Amsterdam" got a music video on New Year's Eve.
 A preview of "Tokyo" was posted on the same day.
 "Look How Far We've Come" got a music video on 3 January 2011.
 A video featuring a compilation of dance clips from fans was made for "Tokyo" on 10 January.
 The final music video was made for "Pantomime" on 14 February featuring the band performing a lyric prank on a lady.